IwunzeGE/DevOps-Project/PROJECT 16/README.md

 **(Note: S3 bucket names must be unique unique within a region partition, you can read about S3 bucken naming in this article)**.
 We will use this bucket from Project-17 onwards.

-- When you have configured authentication and installed boto3, make sure you can programmatically access your AWS account by running following commands in
+- When you have configured authentication and installed boto3, make sure you can programmatically access your AWS account by running following commands.

 `python`